Cloud Vs. Edge Computing: An Example For Building Practical AI Apps

 Here we provide an example to describe how we can combine the capabilities of Cloud and Edge Computing to create a practical machine learning application.

-You can also explore our Edge Deep Learning article for the advantages and applications of the edge in the industry.
+Also, visit our Edge Deep Learning article for the advantages and applications of the edge in the industry.

 Contact us for Software Consulting and Development.